bexfinken/phase-0-tracks/web_dev/http_requests.md

 			The HTTP version isn't supported by the server

 2. What is the difference between a GET request and a POST request?
 When might each be used?

+		GET:
+		Retrieves information requested
+		This would be used when looking at a page with graphics, etc.

+		POST:
+		Submits data to be processed.
+		It's used for functions that need more protection, like online shopping.

+3. Optional bonus question:
+	What is a cookie (the technical kind, not the delicious kind)?
+How does it relate to HTTP requests?

+	Cookies are bits of data sent by the server to the browser.
+They're stored until there's another request to that server.
+It's like the chip in your pet so they don't get lost.